-Misconception 4: MMA Is The Same As Street Fighting
+Misconception 4: MMA Is the Same as Street Fighting

 In the early days of UFC, when the sport was known as “no holds barred” (NHB), it was still underground.
 Outsiders easily equated MMA to being street fighting.
 My youngest uncle, back when he still had his bully and gung-ho mentality, wanted to join the MMA school I trained at.
 I had reservations about it.
-He seemed offended at my reservations and proceeded to once again bring up stories how he got into fights in high school.
+He seemed offended at my reservations and proceeded to once again bring up stories about how he got into fights in high school.

 The thing is this, a lot of people got into fights in high school.
 That happens in almost every high school; but, it doesn't mean they get into street fights.
 Those are two different things.
 Just because they got into school fights doesn't mean they can just fight an MMA fighter let alone win.

 Street fighting is rather subjective.
 It's very easy to get street fighting and self-defense mixed up; but, it's very different from each other.
 The former can be avoided by calmly talking and minding manners while the latter cannot be avoided in most cases.

 In street fighting, there are no rules.
 People tend to just throw punches and so forth.
 People tend to use very unrefined fighting tactics.
 There are many things you have to watch out for in a street fight: eye gouges, bites, scratches, concealed weapons, multiple assailants, and everything else.
 Things will go south if anybody ends up pulling out a firearm.
 A street fight could end fairly quickly.